What Is Modern Web Design in 2023? 20+ Stunning Examples

 But it is more than that.
 This storybook is a fan page for a football (soccer) club in Belgium.

 White space should serve a purpose in the design.
-Lars Franzen uses very purposeful whitespace to move users through images in his portfolio.
+Lars Franzen purposefully uses whitespace to move users through images in his portfolio.

 White space helps frame images and draw the eye across the screen to other images.
 White space serves another purpose here as well – it’s a navigation tool that encourages side-to-side scrolling.